nguyenducnhaty/Learn_ML_in_6_Months/C and C++/1. Introduction to Programming in C/2. Writing, Running, and Fixing Code in C/README.md

 <h3>Top-down Design and Composability</h3>

 __Top-down design:__

-The process of taking large, complex pieces, and separating them out into their own function—known as top-down design —is crucial as you write larger and larger programs.
+The process of taking large, complex pieces, and separating them out into their own function—known as top-down design is crucial as you write larger and larger programs.
 While it may seem advantageous to just write everything in one giant function, such an approach not only makes the programming more difficult, but also tends to result in a complex mess that is difficult to test and debug.
 Whenever you have a chance to pull a well-defined logical piece of your program out into its own function, you should consider this an opportunity, not a burden.

-__Composability__
+__Composability:__

 When you are translating your code from your algorithmic description to C (or whatever other language you want), you can translate an instruction into code in the same way, no matter what other steps it is near, or what conditions or repetitions it is inside of.
 That is, you do not have to do anything special to write a loop inside of another loop, nor to write a conditional statement inside of a loop—you can just put the pieces together and they work as expected.

 The ability to put things together and have them work as expected is called _composability_ and is important to building not only programs, but other complex systems.
 If you put a for loop inside of an if statement, you do not need to worry about any special rules or odd behaviors: you only need to know how a for loop and an if statement work, and you can reason about the behavior of their combination.

 <h2>Tools</h2>

 <h3>UNIX basics</h3>